sideeq12/sideeq12/README.md

 - 🔭 I’m currently working on implementing a secure and safe method of making crypto-tranaction
 - 🌱 I’m currently learning more about web3
 - 👯 I’m looking to collaborate on Opensource projects
-- 🤔 I’m looking for help with Codeforce mate for peer-programming in C++
+- 🤔 I’m looking for help with Codeforce mate for peer-programming in C
 - 💬 Ask me about React, Nodejs, Solidity.
 - 📫 How to reach me: [Twitter](https://github.com/Waheed_Sodiq_AL), [LinkedIn](https://www.linkedin.com/in/waheed-sodiq-70456b200)
 - 😄 Pronouns: He/His